KeatingLab/relE_binder_design/README.md

 - "Mosaist" or [MST](https://github.com/Grigoryanlab/Mosaist), a library for working with protein structures and sequences.

 - [FreeSASA](https://github.com/mittinatten/freesasa), for calculating the solvent accessible surface area of biomolecules.
+Configure with the following command `./configure --disable-json --disable-xml --disable-threads`.

 - [JSON](https://github.com/nlohmann/json), for working with JSON formatted files.